How To Get a Private Investigator License in Nebraska

 Website

-Prior to the issuance of each license, the Nebraska State Patrol will conduct an investigation on the character and reputation of each individual making an application.
+Before issuing each license, the Nebraska State Patrol will investigate the character and reputation of each individual making an application for an investigator license in Nebraska.
 The investigation may take up to 90 days to complete.
-All applicants must complete the application for any license and meet all of the minimum requirements prior to taking the examination.
+All applicants must complete the application for any license and meet all of the minimum requirements before taking the examination.

 Other Requirements

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be necessary.
+Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be necessary for obtaining an investigator license in Nebraska.
 Check the state licensing website for more information.
-Also, buy the Licensing eBook at Amazon today for just $3.69.

 Nebraska Private Investigator Associations